simkovic/wolfpackRevisited/README.md

-Wolfpack Revisited
+Wolfpack Effect Revisited
 =================

-This is a repostitory for a psychology research project conducted at Universität Heidelberg by Matus Simkovic and Birgit Träuble in 2013.
-A peer-reviewed report has been published at
+This is a repostitory for a psychology research project conducted at Universität Heidelberg by Matus Simkovic and Birgit Träuble during Autumn 2013.

 # License